la2050/archive/_projects/2016/laying-the-groundwork-for-a-park-on-the-la-river.md

   Through these programs and others, Clockshop is building a community of stakeholders who will ensure that the Bowtie remains in the public trust, as a place for all Angelenos to play now and in the future.
-project_image_2: 8056322165741-team91.jpg
-empty_column_1: ''
 organization_name: Clockshop & California State Parks
 organization_website: clockshop.org
-organization_name_2: Clockshop & California State Parks
-organization_activity: >-
-  Clockshop creates new conversations about cultural production, politics, and urban space by commissioning work by artists and writers and partnering with diverse institutions.
-ein: ''

 ---